NRG Energy Inc. (NRG) Shares Up Despite Recent Market Volatility

 NRG’s Market Performance

-NRG stock saw an increase of 2.60% in the past week, with a monthly gain of 6.57% and a quarterly increase of 9.25%.
-The volatility ratio for the week is 2.26%, and the volatility levels for the last 30 days are 3.09% for NRG Energy Inc. (NRG).
-The simple moving average for the last 20 days is 7.96% for NRG stock, with a simple moving average of -6.18% for the last 200 days.
+NRG stock saw an increase of 4.36% in the past week, with a monthly gain of 13.71% and a quarterly increase of 11.21%.
+The volatility ratio for the week is 1.78%, and the volatility levels for the last 30 days are 2.78% for NRG Energy Inc. (NRG).
+The simple moving average for the last 20 days is 8.12% for NRG’s stock, with a simple moving average of -4.16% for the last 200 days.

 Analysts’ Opinion of NRG